emreakay/CodeIgniter-Aauth/README.md

 ### Migration
 ***
-* if you have been using Version 1 before, take a look at Migration Page
+* if you have been using Version 1 before, take a look at [migration page from here.](https://github.com/emreakay/CodeIgniter-Aauth/wiki/1%29-Migration-from-V1).

 ### Quick Start
 ***